November 2017 update from Daisy Buckingham ANutr Registered Associate Nutritionist

 Almond: another nice thick milk which I find works well as a milk replacement in baking for e.g. pancakes or Yorkshire puddings which some of the less fatty milks (e.g. oat) don’t seem to do quite so well.

 Neutral flavour (doesn’t have that typical almond-y marzipan flavour) so great for anything you don’t want to taste strongly nutty.
-Not quite so nice if you want a glass full as a drink — although this is obviously personal preference — but great in hot chocolate.
+Not quite so nice if you want a glass full as a drink — although this is obviously personal preference.

 A delicious hot chocolate made with nut milk

 Hazlenut: Though some nut milks don’t have a strong nutty taste, this one does taste of hazlenuts.
-It is great for using in baking something like a hazelnut chocolate cake, or to stir into your coffee and it works really well with a Lucy Bee Cacao hot chocolate.
+It is great for using in baking something like a hazelnut chocolate cake.

 You can make your own nut milks if you want to know exactly what is going in (basically, the nut of your choice and water).
 By making your own, your nut milk is likely to contain more nut than pre-made milks you can buy.